3timeslazy/vscodium-devpodcontainers/README.md

 VSCodium extension for remote development with devcontainers using [DevPod](https://github.com/loft-sh/devpod).

 > The extension is written by me and for me, so it lacks many features or may be confusing to use.
-So,if you find anything confusing or missing feel free to create an issue or a PR.
+So, if you find anything confusing or missing feel free to create an issue or a PR.

 https://github.com/user-attachments/assets/69f34f33-14e5-4bcd-a96e-8b069e1727ef

+## Features

+- Works with VS Codium.
+- Aware of differen container engines.
+Will add Podman's `--userns=keep-id` for you.
+- Supports alternative extension registries.

 ## DevContainer Customizations